momintahir/DummyProducts/README.md

 # Architecture
 This application is built in MVVM architecture and have used nav component for navigation.
 For API calling I have used Retrofit and for data persistance I have used Room Database.
 For dependency injection I have used dagger-hilt.
 The application is built on single activity which has further multiple fragments.

+# API Used
+The API which I have used is from https://fakestoreapi.com/

 # Unit Tests
 I have implemented Room Dao Unit test cases using JUnit.